HotCheetoFingers88/GISData/README.md

 - PDF map of the analysis saved in the specified directory.
 - Mean Squared Error of the predictive model logged in the console.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Thanks to the developers of ArcGIS and the libraries used in this project.
 - Inspired by the need for better understanding of health impacts due to air quality.

----

-Feel free to adjust any sections to fit your project better!